 Maryann Dillon is the Executive Director of Housing Initiative Partnership, Inc. (HIP) Ms. Dillon has over 25 years of experience managing affordable housing development and is responsible for the overall programs and direction of HIP’s housing counseling program.
 Ms. Dillon joined HIP on October 15, 2012.
 Prior to that she held positions as Director of Real Estate Development at the Housing Opportunities Commission of Montgomery County and as Senior Vice President at Banc of America Community Development Corporation.
 She has managed over $315 million in development activity during her career.
-Ms. Dillon is a member of the board of the Housing Association of Nonprofit Developers (HAND), the Greater Washington Advisory Council of PNC Community Development Banking, Lambda Alpha International Honorary Society for the Advancement of Land Economics and, until her appointment at HIP, served on the board of Manna, Inc. Ms. Dillon has an M.B.A. from Yale School of Management and a Masters of Public Administration through National Urban Fellows and Baruch College..
+Ms. Dillon is a member of the board of the Housing Association of Nonprofit Developers (HAND).
+Ms. Dillon has an M.B.A. from Yale School of Management and a Masters of Public Administration through National Urban Fellows and Baruch College..
 To contact Maryann, call 301-985-1252 or send an email.

 Stephanie Prange Proestel is Deputy Director for Housing Initiative Partnership (HIP).
 With over 15 years of community development experience, Stephanie created HIP’s single-family rehab program and served as project manager for the development of HIP’s Artists’ Housing, an award-winning, “green” development located in Mt.
 Rainier.
 She has also provided development consulting services to two tenant organizations in the District of Columbia, assisting them in the acquisition and renovation of their buildings.
 Prior to joining HIP, Stephanie was a Research Director for The Enterprise Foundation, a national technical assistance provider to small community development organizations.
 In this position, she researched best practices in the areas of finance, development, supportive housing, community planning, safety, and organizational development.
 She holds a B.A. from Saint Olaf College and a Masters of Real Estate from Johns Hopkins University.
 In her spare time, Stephanie has been twice talked into participating on HIP’s sprint triathlon team, amazingly completing both races!
 To contact Stephanie, call 301-699-3870 or send an email.